G-Stuti/Microsoft-Engage-2021/README.md

 ## Agile Methodology
 In software development, agile practices involve discovering requirements and developing solutions through the collaborative effort of self-organizing and cross-functional teams and their customer/end user.
-In this project, since the challenge was to do all of this on an individual basis, I started by figuring out the requirements, what all needs to leart to get those functional features included and to create a responsive and interactive webpage.
+In this project, since the challenge was to do all of this on an individual basis, I started by figuring out the requirements, what all needs to be leart to get those functional features included and to create a responsive and interactive webpage.
 Then I planned on how to do those things one by one in an organised timely schedule.

 ## Features
 - Minimum requirement met